Christopher Morel Preview, Player Props: Cubs vs. Brewers

-On Saturday, Christopher Morel (.225 batting average in his past 10 games, with a double, a triple, three home runs, five walks and three RBI) and the Chicago Cubs play the Milwaukee Brewers, whose starting pitcher will be Freddy Peralta.
-First pitch is at 7:10 PM ET.
+The Chicago Cubs and Christopher Morel, who went 2-for-5 with a double, a home run and an RBI last time in action, take on Adrian Houser and the Milwaukee Brewers at American Family Field, Sunday at 3:10 PM ET.

-In his most recent game, he racked up two extra-base hits (2-for-3 with a double and a triple) against the Brewers.
+He collected two extra-base hits in his previous appearance (2-for-5 with a double, a home run and an RBI) against the Brewers.

 Sportsbook Promo Codes